psycedelicAI/high-security-facility-concept/README.md

 - survivability
 - controlled emergency access

-Security controls must not become an obstacle to saving life.

 ### Full Incident Means Full Control

-When trust failure becomes serious enough to qualify as a full incident, the environment should shift from normal trust-based operation to a full-control response posture with:
+When trust failure becomes a full incident, the environment should shift to a full-control response posture with:

 - constrained movement
 - stronger verification